MatthewChiu/PersonalWebsite/content/Teaching/Aural Skills I.md

   - teaching
   - auralSkills
 ---
 ## Where I taught this:
-- Baldwin Wallace University
+- #BaldwinWallace University
-- University of Illinois
+- #UniversityOfIllinois
-- Eastman School of Music